TchengNhuQuan/Supermarket-Bill-Management/README.md

 # Supermarket-Bill-Management
-A Bill Management system for Supermartket
+A bill Management system for Supermartket